Application for a Grant

 You will be notified by email if the partner organization contact is unable to complete the form.
 The status will also change to "Partner organization contact declined invitation to participate in this application."
 You can then remove the person from the application by clicking "Clear entry."
 You may then add a new partner organization contact.

-If the partner organization contact deletes the system-generated email by error, the applicant can click "Resend email," and the same invitation will be sent once again.
+If the partner organization contact deletes the system-generated email by error, the applicant can click "Resend email," and the same invitation will be sent again.

 If the partner organization contact accepts the invitation, the status will change to "Partner organization form started.
 Please be advised that when the partner organization contact has accepted, the contact will be able to view an electronic version of your application form.
 Once the partner organization contact has completed the form (and the status, therefore, becomes “Partner form completed”), it will be attached electronically to your application once your application has been submitted to SSHRC.